Arunjangir8/DevBlog/README.md

-# BlogSite
+# DevBlog

 ## Description
-BlogSite is a modern and dynamic blogging platform designed to showcase engaging content.
+DevBlog is a modern and dynamic blogging platform designed to showcase engaging content.
 Built with **JavaScript, HTML, and Node.js**, it provides a seamless and user-friendly experience for both writers and readers.
-With a clean and responsive design, BlogSite allows users to share their thoughts, ideas, and insights effortlessly.
+With a clean and responsive design, DevBlog allows users to share their thoughts, ideas, and insights effortlessly.

 ## Features
 - 📝 **Create, Edit, and Delete Posts**